librenms/docker/README.md

 $config['enable_syslog'] = 1;
 ```

-## Additional nagios plugins
+## Additional Nagios plugins

-You can add a custom nagios plugin in `/data/nagios-plugins/`.
+You can add a custom Nagios plugin in `/data/nagios-plugins/`.

 > ⚠️ Container has to be restarted to propagate changes